sayar/fullstack-training-kit/HOLs/HOL-NodejsDocumentDB/documentdb-nodejs-application.md

 Congratulations!
 You have just built your first Node.js Express Web Application using Azure DocumentDB and published it to Azure Websites.

-The source code for the complete reference application can be downloaded [here](https://github.com/Azure/azure-documentdb-node/tree/master/tutorial/todo).
+The source code for the complete reference application is in the folder or can be downloaded [here](https://github.com/Azure/azure-documentdb-node/tree/master/tutorial/todo).

   [Node.js]: http://nodejs.org/
   [Git]: http://git-scm.com/